termux/proot-distro/README.md

 `DISTRO_ARCH`: specifies which CPU architecture variant of distribution to install.

-Normally this variable is determined automatically and you should not set it.
+Normally this variable is determined automatically, and you should not set it.
 Typical use case is to set a custom architecture to run the distribution under QEMU emulator (user mode).